Zoomi

 Problem Statement

-Searching for the perfect furry friend can be quite the journey.
-Sometimes online searching is just not enough.
-Maybe you don’t have the time to visit a shelter, or you don’t know what to expect or what animals are available.
-How about when you see an animal of interest online and by the time you want to meet them, they are already in the adoption process with another family.
-You want a friend that will keep you on your feet after a long day cooped up in your home office or you want to make sure your new furry friend will get along with others.
-Let Zoomi help take the edge off.
+Finding the perfect furry companion can be quite the adventure.
+Sometimes, online searching just doesn't cut it.
+Maybe you don't have the time to visit shelters, or you're unsure of what to expect or which animals are available.
+Then there's the frustration of finding an animal online that catches your eye, only to discover that they're already in the adoption process with another family by the time you're ready to meet them.
+Whether you're looking for a lively companion to keep you active after a long day at your home office or want to ensure your new pet gets along with others, Zoomi can help make the process easier and less stressful.

 Who's Zoomi?